garychin77/learngit/readme.txt

 Git is free software distributed under the GPL.
 Third line.
 Stupid!
-Create new branch is quick!
+Create new branch is quick & simple!